MetaSeal: Defending Against Image Attribution Forgery Through Content-Dependent Cryptographic Watermarks: Introduction

 \begin{itemize}[topsep=0pt, partopsep=0pt, itemsep=0pt, parsep=0pt] \item \textbf{What to embed} to ensure the watermark is bound securely to its rightful source? \item \textbf{How to embed and verify} to prevent forgery? \end{itemize} Addressing these questions is essential to advance watermarking schemes from general-purpose protection mechanisms toward robust and accountable attribution systems.

-\textbf{This work}: We propose \ouralg, the first image attribution watermark that provides innovative solutions to these fundamental questions.
+\textbf{This work}: We propose \ouralg, an image attribution watermark that provides innovative solutions to the aforementioned fundamental questions under a forgery-centric threat model.
 Our key insight is that, to escape the forgery trap, the reliable attribution requires both \textbf{content-dependent watermarking} and \textbf{cryptographic verification guarantees}, with the attribution information being self-contained and provable.
 Specifically, we generate watermarks tailored to image contents using digital signatures and embed them directly into the image.
 By employing cryptographic verification instead of conventional detectors, \ouralg enhances security and effectively mitigates the risk of forgery attacks.

 Embedding content-dependent watermarks that support cryptographic verification poses significant technical challenges.
 A critical requirement is achieving perfect signature extraction accuracy—an area where current embedding techniques often fall short, particularly when the embedding capacity is large ~\citep{fernandez2023stable,Zhu2018HiDDeNHD}, as demonstrated in Sec.~\ref{sec:capacity}.
 Moreover, cryptographic verification depends on the integrity of the digital signature~\citep{schneider1996robust}.
 However, images are often subjected to various transformations, which can compromise the embedded signature's validity.
 For real-world applicability, the watermark must remain resilient to benign transformations, such as JPEG compression, to ensure its effectiveness and practicality.